Online and quasi-online colorings of wedges and intervals: Quasi-online coloring intervals

+In this section we consider proper quasi-online coloring an ordered collection of intervals $\{I_t\}_{t=1}^{n}$, i.e., proper quasi-online coloring of the dual hypergraph defined by these intervals.

+\begin{theorem} Any finite ordered family of intervals on the line can be quasi-online $3$-properly $2$-colored, i.e., colored quasi-online with red and blue such that at any time, for any point contained in at least $3$ intervals, at least one of these intervals is red and another one is blue. \end{theorem}

-We exploit an idea used in \cite{cd}; instead of online coloring the intervals we online build a labelled acyclic graph (i.e., a forest) with the following properties.
-Each interval will correspond to a vertex in this graph (there might be other vertices in the graph as well).
-The final coloring of the intervals will then be generated from this graph.
-In particular, to define a two-coloring, we will assign each edge in the forest one of two labels, ``different'' or ``same''.
-For an arbitrary coloring of exactly one vertex in each component (tree) of the graph, there is a unique extension to a coloring of the whole graph compatible with the labelling, i.e., such that each edge labelled ``same'' is adjacent to vertices of the same color and each edge labelled ``different'' is adjacent to vertices of different colors.
-In \cite{cd} all the edges were labelled ``different'' so it was actually a simpler variant of our current scheme.
+We exploit an idea used in \cite{cd}; instead of coloring online the intervals, we online build a labelled acyclic graph (i.e., a forest) with the following properties.
+At any time $t$, each vertex of the current graph corresponds to an interval on the line, such that for every {\em original} interval (i.e., an interval in $\{I_i\}_{i=1}^{t}$) there is a corresponding vertex.
+There might be other vertices in the graph corresponding to {\em auxiliary} intervals.
+In notation, we usually identify a vertex with the corresponding interval, without causing confusion.
+The final coloring of the intervals is then generated from this graph.
+In particular, to define a $2$-coloring, we assign each edge in the forest one of two labels, ``different'' or ``same.''
+For an arbitrary coloring of exactly one vertex in each component (tree) of the graph, there is a unique extension to a coloring of the whole graph {\em compatible} with the labelling, i.e., such that each edge labelled ``same'' is incident to vertices of the same color and each edge labelled ``different'' is incident to vertices of different colors.
+We say that a property is {\em forced} by the labelling if every compatible coloring has this property.
+At the end we prove that the forest we built forces the original intervals to be $3$-properly $2$-colored at any time.
+In \cite{cd} all the edges were labelled ``different,'' so it was actually a simpler variant of our current scheme.
 As we will see, this idea can also be generalized to more than two colors.

-We denote the color of an interval $I$ by $\phi(I)$, the left (resp. right) endvertex of $I$ by $l(I)$ (resp. by $r(I)$).
+We denote the color of an interval $I$ by $\phi(I)$, the left endvertex of $I$ by $l(I)$ and the right endvertex of $I$ by $r(I)$.
 These vertices are real numbers, and so they can be compared.

-\begin{theorem} Any finite family of intervals on the line can be colored quasi-online with $2$ colors such that at any time any point contained by at least $3$ of these intervals is not monochromatic. \end{theorem}
+We can suppose that they are all different, as slightly perturbing them can only make the coloring problem more difficult.